Commit-Thomas/Mod4_Project/README.md

 ---

 ## 📁 Files in This Repo
-- `notebooks/`: Jupyter notebooks for EDA, testing, and modeling.
+- `slides/`: presention with findings and insights.
 - `data/`: Cleaned and raw datasets.
-- `figures/`: All visualizations used in analysis.
+- `notebooks/`: Jupyter notebooks for EDA, testing, and modeling.
 - `README.md`: Project overview and conclusions.